19992018/100-days-of-code/log.md

 ## Day 2: November 20, 2023
 ### Project: High School- Modal
-#### 11 to 12
+#### 11 to 12noon
 This is actually day 3.
 Sigh!
 Im indicating it as day 2 because the on actual day 2 I didn't make much progress.
 I mean I did a quite a lot towards the project but there was not much visible progress.
 I worked on the modal but using html and javascript; not bootstrap as I am supposed to.
 This should be the very last time I am making such an entry.
 All work towards this challenge must be recorded.

 So, about today...
 I worked on the modal that contains the sign in form.
 It was a bit of a challenge at first getting the modal to appear since the bootstrap documentation was not up to date with the version.
 I got to know this from stack overflow.
 Eg. "data-toggle" does not work anymore on modals; it should be "data-bs-toggle".

 Besides that little in hitch getting the modal to work, I feel that bootstrap is really convenient since the sign-in page/modal was cute and pre-made.
 I feel that once I familiarize myself with all the classes and elements Bootstrap will be really convenient to use.
 Tho I kinda miss CSS.
 I had gotten so comfortable with it.
 But still I feel Bootstrap will be an asset once I get comfortable with it.

 Im going on a break now.
 I might pick up from where Ive left after the break or do something else.
 Either way Ill write the update of what Ive been up to here.

+### Project: High School- About Page
+#### 2 to 4 pm
+I worked on the about page.
+I initially thought of using ejs to make the about page but I thought it would complicate things so I continued with Bootstrap.

+On the bright side I figured out that the node modules folder is only visible once express is installed.
+I was wondering why I couldnt see the node modules folder despite having installed npm.

+Its been an okay session all in all.

+Tomorrow I finish up the mock ups to get a sense of direction, add a footer to the pages and also develop another page.